Wondering how to make money from hyper-casual games?

 The Earning Potential of Hyper-Casual Games

-Some industry experts say that hyper-casual games are not just a subgenre but a separate business model.
+Some industry experts say in a hyper-casual games report, that hyper-casual games are not just a subgenre but a separate business model.

 This is because monetizing a hyper-casual game is quite different from other game genres.